wztdream/org-clock-watch/README.md

 (global-set-key (kbd "C-c .") 'hydra-org-clock/boday)
 ```

-#### Work flow
+## Work flow

-1. Open emacs
+1. open emacs

-2. Do things you like, not necessarily in emacs
+2. do things you like, not necessarily in emacs

 3. forgot to clock in? org-clock-watch pop up notify window, play sound to alarm you, you can clock in by `org-clock-in`

-4. forgot to set effort? org-clock-watch popup window, play sound to alarm and focus to current cock in task, you can set effort by `org-set-effort`, org clock treat effort as overtime threshold
+4. forgot to set effort? org-clock-watch popup window, play sound to alarm and focus to current clock in task, you can set effort by `org-set-effort`, org clock treat effort as overtime threshold

 5. of cause you can manually open work plan file and clock in and set effort, org-clock-watch can handle this scenario